lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 Chapter 2.2.7 Okular
 ====================
-Okular is the pdf viewer for Lubuntu 24.04
+Okular is the PDF viewer for Lubuntu 24.04

 Usage
 -----